What Means Ps In A Letter

 • It is Always Necessary: A P.S. should not be included in every message.
 Its effectiveness lies in its strategic use.
 Overusing it can diminish its impact and make it seem like an afterthought rather than a deliberate choice.

 • It is Only for Informal Communication: While the P.S. is often associated with personal letters and emails, it can also be used effectively in professional contexts.
-However, it should be used judiciously and appropriately for the audience and purpose.
+Still, it should be used judiciously and appropriately for the audience and purpose.

 • It is a Sign of Poor Planning: While the original purpose of the P.S. was to correct omissions, its modern use is more deliberate.
 Including a P.S. does not necessarily indicate a lack of planning; rather, it can be a strategic way to enhance the message.